PhDN/NoCheat/devdocs.md

 For running tests, complete at least steps 1 and 2 for building the software.

 ### Backend tests
-Run `activate conda nocheat` if you have not, then run `export PYTHONPATH=$PWD` and `pytest` from the root directory to perform backend tests.
+Run `conda activate nocheat` if you have not, then run `export PYTHONPATH=$PWD` and `pytest` from the root directory to perform backend tests.

 ### Frontend tests
 If you have not previously run the frontend tests, run the command `npm --prefix src/front install --dev` to install the necessary frontend development dependencies.